lubuntu-team/manual/README.md

 ## License

 This work is licensed under a Creative Commons Attribution 4.0 International License.
 More details can be found here: http://creativecommons.org/licenses/by/4.0/

+## Legacy Branch
+This branch is for the LXDE version which means it only applies to 18.04 and earlier of which Support of 16.04 and 18.04 are last supported versions.